readysettech/readyset/README.md

 * **[Slack](https://join.slack.com/t/readysetcommunity/shared_invite/zt-2272gtiz4-0024xeRJUPGWlRETQrGkFw)**: Discussions with the community and the team.
 * **[GitHub](https://github.com/readysettech/readyset/issues/new/choose)**: For bug reports and feature requests.
 * **[𝕏 (Twitter)](https://twitter.com/readysetio)**: For product updates and other news.

-## Roadmap
-Check out our [roadmap](https://github.com/readysettech/readyset/issues/856) to learn more about what's coming next for ReadySet.

 ## Contributing
 We welcome contributions!
 Here are a few helpful links to get you started: